-6.3.1 The Chief Executive has a responsibility, through the Director of Legal and Administration, to ensure that standing orders and this Code of Practice are applied across the Council, and the appropriate Committee structures are in place.
-It is the responsibility of the Director of Legal and Administration to ensure that the relevant Committees operate to the agreed schedule.
+- 6.3.1 The Chief Executive has a responsibility, through Director of Corporate Governance and Solicitor to the Council, to ensure that standing orders and this Code of Practice are applied across the Council, and the appropriate Committee structures are in place.
+It is the responsibility of Director of Corporate Governance and Solicitor to the Council to ensure that the relevant Committees operate to the agreed schedule. - 6.3.2 The Chief Executive, as Head of Paid Service, has an authority over all officers and has responsibility for ensuring that the Council maintains an efficient use of the resources at its disposal.
+However the Chief Executive relies on senior officers of the Council informing him of the up to date position of an operation.

-- 6.3.2 The Chief Executive, as Head of Paid Service, has an authority over all officers and has responsibility for ensuring that the Council maintains an efficient use of the resources at its disposal.
-However, the Chief Executive relies on senior officers of the Council to provide timely, meaningful and accurate information pertaining to the operation of the service.
-Service Executive Directors/ Chief Officer shall therefore provide the Chief Executive with appropriate information as required. - 6.3.3 The Chief Executive does not have operational responsibility for Services, which is delegated to Service Executive Directors.
-Similarly, the Chief Executive has delegated, to the Executive Director of Finance, the responsibility for establishing the appropriate financial reporting framework. - 6.3.4 Consequently the Senior Executive Officers shall formally report any major issues identified in a Service to the Executive Director of Finance and to the Chief Executive who can instruct appropriate action and report as appropriate. - 6.3.5 On a periodic basis or as otherwise instructed by the Executive Director of Finance a summary of the financial position of each Service shall also be reported to the Chief Executive.
-In pursuance of this the Council's periodic summary revenue monitoring statement and quarterly summary investment programme monitoring statement shall be included on the agenda of the Corporate Management Team.
+Service Executive Directors shall therefore give the Chief Executive a commentary on specific matters.

+- 6.3.3 The Chief Executive does not have operational responsibility for Services, which is delegated to Service Executive Directors.
+Similarly the Chief Executive has delegated, to the Executive Director of Financial Services, the responsibility for establishing the appropriate financial reporting framework. - 6.3.4 Consequently the Service Executive Director shall formally report any major problems identified in a Service to the Executive Director of Financial Services and to the Chief Executive who can instruct appropriate action and report as appropriate. - 6.3.5 On a periodic basis or as otherwise instructed by the Executive Director of Financial Services a summary of the financial position of each Service shall also be reported to the Chief Executive.
+In pursuance of this the Council's four weekly summary monitoring statement and a summary Trading Operations monitoring statement shall be included on the agenda of the Corporate Management Team.

-6.4 Executive Director of Finance
+6.4 Executive Director of Financial Services

 - 6.4.1 The Chief Financial Officer is a statutory appointment under Section 95 of the Local Government (Scotland) Act 1973.
 This states that every local authority shall make arrangements for the proper administration of its financial affairs and shall ensure that one of its officers has responsibility for the administration of these affairs.
 The primary legislation is supplemented by Scottish Government Regulations.
-In Glasgow City Council, the Executive Director of Finance is the responsible officer. - 6.4.2 Further, the Chartered Institute of Public Finance and Accountancy (CIPFA) describes in detail the role of the Director of Finance within local government. - 6.4.3 CIPFA specifically outlines five key roles for the Director of Finance as: - maintaining strong financial management underpinned by effective financial controls; - supporting and advising democratically elected representatives; - contributing to the corporate management and leadership; - supporting and advising officers in their operational roles; - leading and managing an effective and responsive financial service.

-6.4.4This Code of Practice delegates much of the day to day financial administration to staff within Financial Services, and to Senior Executive Officers, the extent of which shall be outlined within a framework of job descriptions.
+In Glasgow City Council, the Executive Director of Financial Services is the responsible officer. - 6.4.2 Further, the Chartered Institute of Public Finance and Accountancy (CIPFA) describes in detail the role of the Director of Finance within local government. - 6.4.3 CIPFA specifically outlines five key roles for the Director of Finance as: - maintaining strong financial management underpinned by effective financial controls; - supporting and advising democratically elected representatives; - contributing to the corporate management and leadership; - supporting and advising officers in their operational roles; - leading and managing an effective and responsive financial service. - 6.4.4This Code of Practice delegate much of the day to day financial administration to staff within Financial Services, and to Service Executive Directors, the extent of which shall be outlined within a framework of job descriptions.